As the Tokyo Olympics ends, all eyes are now on the Beijing Winter Games - KTVZ

 Last week, an expert at the Chinese Center for Disease Control and Prevention told the state-run Global Times many events at the Beijing Winter Games will be held outdoors, making it possible for domestic audiences to attend, though it is not clear if spectators will be subject to additional quarantine measures.

+If Beijing does allow domestic spectators, will they too be required to live temporarily within the Olympic bubble — and how might Beijing facilitate sealing off tens of thousands of people, potentially for several weeks?

-Despite the uncertainty, public anticipation for the Winter Games is already running high in China.
+Despite the significant uncertainty surrounding such questions, public anticipation for the Winter Games is already running high in China.
 During the closing ceremony of the Tokyo Games on Sunday, hashtags about the Beijing Olympics were among the top trending topics on Weibo, China’s strictly censored version of Twitter, drawing hundreds of millions of views.

 “The stadiums are so high-end and magnificent.
 Hope the pandemic ends soon so that I can go to see the game in person,” one comment said.